-Master's programs are offered leading to graduate-level certification as a teacher of mathematics, science, or technology at grades 6-9 or 9-12 for those who have initial certification.
+Master's programs are offered leading to North Carolina M-licensure as a teacher of mathematics, science, or technology at grades 6-9 and/or 9-12 for those who have an initial license.
 Programs are also available for those seeking advanced graduate-level certification as a teacher.
 Students may choose a program to prepare for teaching careers in post-secondary education.

-Admission Requirements: Applicants for all of the M.S. and M.Ed. degrees and for the Ed.D. in mathematics, science or technology education must submit recent scores (cannot be more than five years old) from the Graduate Record Examination (GRE) General Test.
+Admission Requirements: Applicants for all of the M.S., M.Ed., Ed.D., and Ph.D. degrees in mathematics, science or technology education must submit a completed application specific to the program.
+Please see the Mathematics, Science, and Technology website.
 The academic and professional background necessary for admission differs by specific program.

 Master's Degree Requirements: The Master's Degree programs require a minimum of 36 semester hours of graduate work.
-Students who elect the M.S. substitute up to six semester hours of thesis research for part of the course load.
+Students who choose the M.S. degree substitute up to six semester hours of thesis research for part of the course load.

 Doctoral Degree Requirements: The Ed.D. program requires a minimum of 90 semester hours of graduate work beyond the Baccalaureate Degree including a minimum of 12 semester hours of dissertation research.
-The Ph.D. program requires a minimum of 45 semester hours of course work and 12 semester hours of dissertation research beyond the Master's Degree requirements.
+The Ph.D. program requires a minimum of 45 semester hours of course work and 9-12 semester hours of dissertation research beyond the Master's Degree requirements.
 For both degrees, students may be required to supplement their course work with internships and/or other experiential activities to meet competencies.

-Student Financial Support: A small number of teaching and research assistantships are available, and out-of-state tuition remission may be available for one year to students on assistantships.
+Student Financial Support: A small number of teaching and research assistantships are available, and out-of-state tuition remission may be available for one year for students on assistantships.